LOADING

 Frida Kahlo (b.
 1907 – d.
 1954) was a Mexican painter, who mostly created self-portraits.
 Inspired by Mexican popular culture, she employed a native folk style to explore questions of identity, post colonialism, gender, class and race within society.
 Her paintings often had a strong autobiographical element along with a mixed realism and sense of fantasy.
 In addition to belonging to the post-revolutionary Mexican movement, which sough to define Mexican identity, Kahlo has been described as a Surrealist or magical realist.

 Kahlo traveled to the United States on several occasions with her then husband Diego Rivera.
 Towards the end of their extended stay in the US she would grow homesick.
 She did not feel at home in the “New World”.
 She desperately wanted to return to Mexico but Diego refused.
 In 1933, she painted the work “My Dress Hangs There” which incorporates collage and depicts an American Capitalistic way of life.
 This painting is unusual as she didn’t feature herself in the painting… probably a testament to the fact she felt detached to her surroundings.
+While not considered a collage artist through her typical work, this demonstrates the influence of collage within a modern art context.

 In 1938, Kahlo had a major exhibition at a New York City gallery selling near to half of the paintings exhibited.
 Although she didn’t consider herself a Surrealist painter she became close friends with one of the primary figures in that movement, Andre Breton.
 That following year Kahlo went to live in Paris for sometime, there she exhibited more paintings and developed friendships with artists such as Marcel Duchamp and Pablo Picasso.
 After Kahlo’s death, the feminist movement of the 1970s led to a renewed interest in her life and work, as Kahlo was viewed by many as an icon of female creativity.